IBMStreams/streamsx.documentation/README.md

 # streamsx.documentation
-(Incubation)  Streams documentation project for writing development guides and documentation
+Streams documentation project for writing development guides and documentation

 See this link for the site.
 http://ibmstreams.github.io/streamsx.documentation